-Nestled within the shade of ancient trees on a wildlife rich ridge, Chinzombo brings levels of comfort, style and elegance previously unseen to the Luangwa Valley.
+Nestled within the shade of ancient trees on a wildlife rich ridge, this wildly luxurious camp retains its bush feel with grass and canvas walls and spacious living areas that melt into exquisite, tranquil surroundings.
+Chinzombo brings levels of comfort, style and elegance previously unseen to the Luangwa Valley.

 Wildly luxurious Villas